kennysmithed/origins24/origins_tutorial_wk9.md

 - What do they think the key "precursor traits" for cultural evolution are?
 Do you agree with their list?
 - What lessons do they take from Bengalese finches and domesticated dogs specifically?
 What do Siberian foxes add to the argument?
 What changes if [the interpretation of the fox domestication experiment changes](https://www.sciencenews.org/article/russian-foxes-tameness-domestication)?
 - What is the relationship between self-domestication and (cultural) niche construction - are they the same thing, or are there important differences?
 What do they imply about ongoing evolution in humans for language-related capacities?
 - Do you buy the Thomas & Kirby argument regarding self-domestication?
 What are the convincing points?
 What are the weaknesses?
-Haver you seen any competing theories to explain the same set of observations?
+Have you seen any competing theories to explain the same set of observations?

 ## References
 [Thomas, J., & Kirby, S. (2018).
 Self domestication and the evolution of language. <i>Biology and Philosophy, 33,</i> 9.](https://doi.org/10.1007/s10539-018-9612-8)